BlockchainCommons/developer-web-site/_pages/architecture-progressivetrust.md

 #### Phase 5: Requirements

-Arthur checks whether DAI's releases meet Asset Analysis' standards.
+Arthur audits whether DAI's releases meet Asset Analysis' standards.
 Do they respond to important Issues within a reasonable amount of time?
 Do they have a documented code review system and does it meet Asset Analysis' standards?
 Is software offered for third-party security review prior to its finalization for use in deployed systems?
 He likes the answers he gets, so checks off Requirements.

 #### Phase 6: Approval